PALI-2108

 Elevated PDE4B-Related Biomarkers:

-Using advanced machine learning techniques we have advanced a second approach featuring six PDE4B-related biomarkers.
-This test has shown superior performance compared to benchmark tests and is specifically tailored for PDE4 inhibition, providing a targeted solution for enhancing therapeutic outcomes.
-The integration of PCR-based assays aimed at potential FDA approval will ensure precision in patient targeting.
-These developments underscore the Company’s commitment to developing new precision medicines for UC, driving forward personalized treatment strategies that aim to transform patient care.
+Using advanced machine learning techniques, we have also developed a second approach featuring six PDE4B-related biomarkers.
+This test has demonstrated superior performance over benchmark diagnostics and is specifically optimized for PDE4 inhibition.
+Tailored for both UC and FSCD, it offers a precision solution to enhance therapeutic outcomes.
+The integration of PCR-based assays aimed at potential FDA approval will ensure accuracy in patient targeting.
+These developments reflect the Company’s dedication to advancing precision medicines across inflammatory bowel diseases, including UC and FSCD, and to transforming the standard of care through targeted, personalized treatment strategies.

 PALI-2108 Highlights